 - Dusts used in the workplace

-An MSDS contains more detailed information about health and safety aspects of hazardous substances than the label does.
+An SDS contains more detailed information about health and safety aspects of hazardous substances than the label does.
 It describes:

 - Properties and uses of a substance;